hirolab/tutorials/arduino_matlab_hardware_serial/README.md

 Tutorial on hardware communication between Arduino devices (Teensy) and Matlab

-Open word readme for detail explanation of codes
+Open word readme for details of each code

 3 lessons: